AguLeon/rob6323_go2_project/report_draft.md

 **Phase 1 - Reward Tuning (Runs 01-10):** Increasing tracking rewards from 1.0 to 16.0 for linear velocity improved performance from 0.98 to 15.56 m/s without crashes.
 Key lessons: (1) tracking rewards scale well when penalties are balanced correctly, (2) contact force shaping penalty at 0.4 is critical for proper gait and can't be reduced without breaking walking, (3) reward scaling isn't always linear - Run_08 performed worse at 4.0/2.0 than Run_04 at 3.0/1.5.

-**Phase 2 - Domain Randomization (Runs 11a-11c):** We learned that aggressive randomization from scratch doesn't work (Run_11a failed at 0.78 m/s).
-A staged approach worked better: Run_11b used narrower friction ranges plus reduced command ranges to get 2.14 m/s.
-Run_11c then expanded to wider friction and added mass randomization.
-The gradual approach prevents training from collapsing.
+**Phase 2 - Domain Randomization (Runs 11a-11b):** We learned that aggressive randomization from scratch doesn't work (Run_11a failed at 0.78 m/s).
+Run_11b used narrower friction ranges (0.8-1.2) plus reduced command ranges (±0.6 m/s) to get 2.14 m/s with stable training.

-**Phase 3 - Joint Friction (Run_12):** Added stiction and viscous damping to model real actuator friction on top of Run_11c's randomization.
+**Phase 3 - Joint Friction (Run_12):** Added stiction and viscous damping to model real actuator friction on top of Run_11b's randomization.
 Combined with Run_10's higher tracking rewards (16.0/8.0) to see if we can get both high performance and robustness.

-The progression from optimizing rewards (Run_10) to staged randomization (Run_11b→11c) to actuator modeling (Run_12) should help with transferring to the real robot, though we won't know until we actually test it.
+The progression from optimizing rewards (Run_10) to domain randomization (Run_11b) to actuator modeling (Run_12) should help with transferring to the real robot, though we won't know until we actually test it.